Tuvstarr's New Crown

 Well, Long-Legged Skutt did not think this to be a very good idea.
 The woods are a dangerous place, he warned Tuvstarr.
 But the little princess was stubborn and she would not listen to him.
 “Take me with you!” she pleaded.
 Finally the moose yielded and let her climb up onto his back.

-The princess is still only a child, and like all younglings, she must go out into the world to discover her own wild instincts.
-In the beginning of the journey, she is like a little puppy, all soft and sweet, naïve and trusting – like we all are as children.
+The princess is still only a child, so soft, sweet and trusting, and like all younglings, she must go out into the world in order to discover her own wild instincts...

 Have you ever lived outdoors for some time?
 Have you slept in the woods at night?